Calculate Your VA Per Diem Interest

-the loan from the settlement date to the end of the
+the loan closing and the end of the current month.

 Loan Amount | X Interest Rate | = Total Interest | Number of Days in a Year | Daily Interest Cost | Multiply by | = The number of days owed | Total per diem interest paid |